All Episodes

 They don't like his new slogan, common sense conservatism.

-It just doesn't have the same ring to it as straight talk express.
+It just doesn't have the same ring to it as Straight Talk Express.

-So what it indicates to me is they have never understood who the guy is.
+So, what it indicates to me is they have never understood who the guy is.

 And they've built him up simply on the basis that they loved him for hating Bush or criticizing Bush, criticizing Republicans.

-New York Post has an interesting story today by Ian Bishop.
+The New York Post has an interesting story today by Ian Bishop.

 Barack Hussein Obama is how it starts.

-Is a soaring political superstar right now, but he also sports one of the most liberal voting records in the Senate and has a shady land deal in his recent past.
+He's a soaring political superstar right now, but he also sports one of the most liberal voting records in the Senate and has a shady land deal in his recent past.

-Voters still have a lot to learn about the first term Illinois Democrat.
+Voters still have a lot to learn about the first-term Illinois Democrat.

-Now, this land deal in 2005, and he the deal is with this Tony Resco guy who's a tainted political fundraiser and has been indicted by feds since in an alleged pay-to-play scheme.
+Now, this land deal in 2005, and the deal is with this Tony Resco guy who's a tainted political fundraiser and has been indicted by feds since in an alleged pay-to-play scheme.

 Obama insists the transaction was above board, but he's been contrite about the appearance of impropriety.